Time spent living in current home

 1. Main facts and figures

-• in 2015 to 2017, White British households had lived in their current home for 15 years on average – this was longer than for almost all other ethnic groups
+• in the 2 years to March 2023, people in White British and White Irish households had lived in their current home for 15 years on average – longer than all other ethnic groups

 2. Things you need to know